 Origin and history

 Milk thistle, also known as "Virgin's thistle," is a plant native to the Mediterranean basin.
-It owes its name to the legend that a few drops of the Virgin Mary's milk fell on its leaves, leaving their characteristic white veins.
-Known since antiquity, it was already used by the Greeks and Romans for its beneficial effects on the liver and digestion.
-In the Middle Ages, herbalists recommended it to "expel black bile" and restore vitality after periods of excess.
-Today, it remains one of the most studied plants for its hepatoprotective and detoxifying properties.
+It owes its name to the legend that a few drops of the Virgin Mary's milk fell on its leaves, leaving them with their characteristic white veins.
+Known since ancient times, it was already used by the Greeks and Romans for its beneficial effects on the liver and digestion.
+In the Middle Ages, herbalists recommended it to "drive out black bile" and restore vitality after excesses.
+Today, it remains one of the most studied plants for its liver-protective and detoxifying properties.